 2. Give prominence to employee behavior

-OKRs provide a quantifiable method for Sales Directors to incorporate behavior of sales and customer service representatives into the sales incentive plan.
+OKRs provide a quantifiable method for Sales Directors to incorporate the behavior of sales and customer service representatives into the sales incentive plan.
 Behavioral metrics are often considered the ‘soft’ measurements and behavior is not rewarded and recognized with the same weight as financial results.
 However, it only takes one rogue employee and one disgruntled customer to go on a social media blitz to create a public relations nightmare that will haunt the business for years to come.
 Businesses cannot afford to risk their hard-earned reputation with poor staff behavior and OKRs are a great tool to communicate and reward customer-focused employee behavior.

 3. Recognize and Reward the right behavior and results consistently

 Once there is shared understanding, it is easier for a Sales Director to coach the right behavior and reward teams and individuals on the key result areas they achieve.
 It can also help Sales Directors determine which sales behaviors and results will earn sales commission.
 If it is not an OKR, why is it commissionable?
 Or if there is a sales metric that earns commission, why is it not part of a key result area?
 Another key component is consistency in measuring and rewarding the right behavior.
 Sales incentive plans chop and change quarterly with a mixture of metrics.
-OKRs provide very clear focus on what behaviors and results need to be in the sales incentive plan.
+OKRs provide a very clear focus on what behaviors and results need to be in the sales incentive plan.

 4. Understand where the performance issues lie